MicrosoftDocs/windowsserverdocs/WindowsServerDocs/manage/windows-admin-center/extend/guides/modify-root-navigation.md

 ### Setting connections as a rootNavigationBehavior

 When you set the ```rootNavigationBehavior``` property to ```connections```, you're telling the Windows Admin Center Shell that there's a connected node (always a server of some type) that it should connect to, and verify connection status.
-With this, there are 2 steps in verifying connection.
-1) Windows Admin Center will attempt to make an attempt to log into the node with your credentials (for establishing the remote PowerShell session) and; 2) Windows Admin Center will execute the PowerShell script you provide to verify if the node is in a connectable state.
+There are two steps in verifying a connection.

+1. Windows Admin Center will attempt to make an attempt to log into the node with your credentials (for establishing the remote PowerShell session)
+1. Windows Admin Center will execute the PowerShell script you provide to verify if the node is in a connectable state.

 A valid solution definition with connections will look like this: